Skryptonyte/WhyApp/README.md

 ` pip install -r WhyApp_backend/requirements.txt `

 NOTE: Very important to install these specific versions!
 Otherwise you will face compatibility issues as none of the C# socketio client libraries support socket.io v5 as of the time of typing this README.

+Initialize or Re-initialize the Oracle Database by running in SQLPlus in the same working directory as the backend

+` @"sqlBackend.sql" `

+Note: Tested with Oracle Database 21c on both Windows 11 and OL8

 To run the server: